 So, more research is needed.

-Industrial uses of linseed oil, including: paints and coatings, putty, enters the wood industry, grafting, linoleum industry, supplements and foodstuffs.
+Industrial uses of linseed oil, including paints and coatings, putty, enter the wood industry, grafting, linoleum industry, supplements, and foodstuffs.

 linseed oil for skin

 Linseed oil comes at the forefront of beneficial oils for the skin, it helps to remove toxins from the body, and also works to moisturize and purify the skin, reduce facial scars caused by acne, and hide the appearance of spots on the face and the way to use it on the skin is easy: just put a few drops of oil Pure flaxseed on your hands and rub until the oil is slightly warm, then gently massage your skin in circular motions until the oil is absorbed.